bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 # Chapter X

-Adrex was panting hard for air.
+Adrex was gasping hard for air.
-His wound didn't make it any easier, but the half-elf finally laid still... or at least, she wasn't putting up a fight anymore, cause it looked like she was trying to just not pass out.
+His wound didn't make it any easier, but the half-elf finally laid still... or at least, she wasn't putting up a fight anymore, cause it looked like she was trying hard to not pass out.
 Not that he had any intentions of letting her.
-He needed answer, and no way would he let her pass before he had gotten them.
+He needed answers, and no way would he let her pass before he had gotten them.

 He dropped his empty gun on the bramble of the tree he had taken cover behind, before he slowly stumbled his way towards her, one step at the time, still clutching his ribs that had lost scales in a straight line.
 He wouldn't die of it, he was sure, but it could get infected if he didn't do something about it soon.